I’m ready to invest, how can I start?

 Structured deposits are excluded from insurance coverage under the Deposit Insurance and Policy Owners' Protection Schemes Act 2011 as they are considered to be investments and not fixed deposits. (i.e. Think of them as fixed deposits with an investment component.
 This one of the reasons why they are not held in a standard savings, fixed deposit nor current account).
 Remember to do the necessary due diligence, including understanding the underlying securities of a structured deposit, before making any investment decisions.

-The DBS NAV Planner is a digital financial and retirement planning tool to help you in your financial planning journey.
+Within digibank, there is a digital financial and retirement planning tool to help you in your financial planning journey.

 It also offers personalised financial advisory services tailored to help you work towards your financial goals and guide you in your budgeting, protection, home planning, retirement, and estate planning journey.